 2) Composite veneers

-Composite veneers are usually used for small chips or gaps between the teeth.
+Composite veneer is usually used for small chips or gaps between the teeth.
 They are made from composite resin, a similar material as cavity fillings.
 They tend to discolour over time and have a dull appearance.
-As they usually last between 5-7 years, dentists tend to use them as a semi-permanent treatment before having porcelain veneers done.
+As they usually last between 5-7 years, dentists tend to use them as a semi-permanent treatment before having the previous type of treatment option done.

 3) Stock-made veneers

-These are “instant veneers” that are premade.
-However, as they are not custom-made, these veneers tend to be ill-fitting which may lead to tooth decay and gum problems in the future.
+These are “instant” ones that are premade.
+However, as they are not custom-made, these tend to be ill-fitting which may lead to tooth decay and gum problems in the future.
 Furthermore, they can look artificial due to the lack of ideal proportions and monochromatic tone.

 4) No-Prep Veneers